golemfactory/golem-js-preview-program/tasks/3-build-your-image/README.md

 1. Create a Dockerfile, build a Docker image, convert it to the Golem image format, and upload it to the Golem registry.

-2. Create a requestor script that will run the generator and display download results.
+2. Create a requestor script that will run the generator and display results.

 3. Add changes in the `build-your-image` directory.